PaloAltoNetworks/google-cloud-vmseries-ha-tutorial/README.md

     ```

 > [!NOTE]
 > Egress traffic from the `workload-vm` is routed to the internal load balancer's forwarding rule.
-The VM-Series inspects the traffic, and then translates the request to the egress forwarding rule on the external load balancer.
+The VM-Series inspects and translates the request to the `outbound` forwarding rule on the external load balancer.

 4. Login to the VM-Series firewalls using the `VMSERIES_ACTIVE` and `VMSERIES_PASSIVE` output values.